 Shankland’s Tensor Algebras

-A problem that ChatGPT cannot solve: Given the four-vector \(k_{\mu}\) and the metric tensor \(g_{\mu\nu}\), write down the most general dimensionless tensor \({T_{\mu\nu}}^{\rho \sigma}\) symmetric under the permutations of the covariant indices \((\mu, \nu)\), and also symmetric w.r.t. the permutations of contravariant indices \((\rho, \sigma)\).
+A problem that ChatGPT-alikes still cannot solve in 2025: Given the four-vector \(k_{\mu}\) and the metric tensor \(g_{\mu\nu}\), write down the most general dimensionless tensor \({T_{\mu\nu}}^{\rho \sigma}\) symmetric under the permutations of the covariant indices \((\mu, \nu)\), and also symmetric w.r.t. the permutations of contravariant indices \((\rho, \sigma)\).
 It should be a sum of linearly independent terms, each with a manifest symmetry, and at most fourth order in \(k_{\mu}\).

 Shankland (1970) jumps into the answer, which is a linear combination of